May 24, 2013

 • Southland, South Island

-Auckland’s house prices have risen to extraordinary heights in recent years.
-Most people benefit financially from leaving Auckland, provided they don’t lose too much income.
+Auckland’s house prices have risen to extraordinary heights in the last few years, and Christchurch’s have also surged upward in the last year or two.
+Most people benefit financially from selling up and leaving Auckland, provided they don’t lose too much income.
 Retired people can often release a large capital sum by leaving Auckland and moving to a cheaper location.
 Many retirees move to the Waikato, a region to the south of Auckland, or Tauranga in the Bay of Plenty.

 Prior to the revival, many rural regions had been depressed and people had been moving elsewhere in New Zealand or moving to Australia.
-New Zealanders enjoy automatic residence rights in Australia, so it is an easy move to make.
+New Zealanders enjoy automatic residence rights in Australia, so it’s an easy move to make.

 Would the last person to leave please switch off the lights?

 Between 1998 and 2000 more people left New Zealand than arrived.
-Around 450,000 New Zealanders currently live in Australia.
+In fact, over 450,000 New Zealanders live in Australia.
 The flow of departures for Australia was stemmed for a few years because of the improving economic situation in New Zealand, particularly increased job opportunities.

 The flow has increased again since then because the average working family from New Zealand is financially better off living in Australia than in New Zealand.
 Australia’s economy has continued to do well relative to most Western economies because of continuing demand for its mineral and mining exports.
-The net loss in 2012 was due to migration of New Zealanders to Australia.
+The net immigration loss New Zealand saw in 2012 was due to migration of New Zealanders to Australia.
+The picture changed in 2013 as a result of Australia’s economy slowing down.

 New Zealand’s Population Changes through Migration